vandoan/dahlia/READ.md

 	- bx slider did not work because of conflicting versions of jquery, 1.8.2 and 1.7

 	- bx slider did not work because of js.js being above bxslider.min.js, so that the bx functions were not loaded and could not be called

+	- resize pearls

+	- finish the last page

+	- redo the colors for the angular and shells

+	- add missing photos

+	- fix the pagers

+	-